 All cars come with DAB, a CD player, USB ports with MP3 connectivity and Bluetooth as standard, but there are varying levels of sound system.
 The S makes do with four speakers, while the SE is uprated to six speakers.
 Fitted as standard to the SR is an eight-speaker, 320-watt high-power audio system, and this is also carried over to the EX model.

 Practicality, comfort and boot space

-Storage space inside the CR-V is impressive and the interior is well designed to cater for the demands of family life.
-A large armrest cubby-hole and big glovebox feature to help maximise interior space, while big door bins help for stowing items like mobile phones.
+The Honda CR-V is one of the most practical cars in the compact SUV class, with a versatile cabin and plenty of luggage capacity.
+Storage space inside the car is impressive and the interior is well designed to cater for the demands of family life.
+A large armrest cubbyhole and big glovebox feature to help maximise space, while there are also big door bins for stowing items like mobile phones.

 Reliability and Safety

 As with most Japanese manufacturers, Honda has a strong reputation for building solid, reliable cars.
 The CR-V finished in a strong 21st position out of 200 cars in the Auto Express Driver Power 2015 satisfaction survey, with an overall ranking of 91.06 per cent.
 Owners praised its reliability, practicality, build quality and comfort, and Honda's dealers are well regarded, too.

 The CR-V is one of the safest compact SUVs you can buy thanks to its five-star Euro NCAP rating.
 Honda also provides six airbags, tyre pressure monitors, stability control with trailer assist and three Isofix child seat mounting points as standard.

 Equipment like Xenon headlights and front and rear parking sensors is reserved for higher-spec models, though, while the company’s autonomous braking and collision warning systems are also on offer to further improve safety.